ulsdevteam/argo/index.md

 1. Archival records.
 2. Agents, who are records creators and other people, organizations, and families related to the records.
 3. Relevant biographical, historical, or administrative activities.
-4. The relationships between these records, agents and activities.
+4. The relationships between these records, agents, and activities.

 All of this information is managed in its own system and made available via the API.
 The API also includes data used specifically in the DIMES website to improve search and discovery on the site.